 One Book One Bronx

-One Book One Bronx hosts restorative conversations related to gentrification, social justice, women’s empowerment, criminal justice, and racial inequality.
-The program reflects the borough's racial, economic, and gender demographics and builds bridges to engagement while (re)sparking a love of literature.
+Our community conversations about gentrification, social justice, women’s empowerment, criminal justice, and racial inequality reflect the borough's racial, economic, and gender demographics.
+They build bridges to engagement while (re)sparking a love of literature.

 Mosaic Literary Conference